daaku/goruntime/readme.md

 goruntime
 =========

-Go application are mostly statically compiled.
+Go applications are mostly statically compiled.
 They depend on libc & pthreads, use the system certificate authority and the time zone database.
 This `Dockerfile` builds a tiny base docker image that allows such applications to run without having to pull a large image with an entire OS.